Nardus/nardusmollentze.com/content/publication/2021/interferome_bias/index.md

 "

 # Summary.
 An optional shortened abstract.
 summary: How do vertebrates stop their sequence-specific antiviral defences from accidentally targeting their own gene transcripts?
 We show that self-targeting by antiviral effectors - and ZAP in particular - has shaped the composition of host transcripts in the vertebrate interferome.
-These unique compositional signatures give us a better picture of what viral genomes capable of avoiding sequence-specific host defences defences might look like, an observation we are exploiting in our work to develop genome-based zoonotic risk prediction methods.
+These unique compositional signatures give us a better picture of what viral genomes capable of evading sequence-specific host defences might look like, an observation we are exploiting in our work to develop genome-based zoonotic risk prediction methods.

 tags:
 - interferome